SAP/spartacus-docs/_pages/fsa/features/fsa-policy-renewal.md

 The new policy can be seen on the **Policies** page of the **My Account** area, next to the current policy.
 The start day of the new policy is the end date of the current one.

-## Implementation

-The renewal process relies heavily on the Quote Comparison table.
-For more detailed information, see [Quote Comparison].